Max Planck Institute of Microstructure Physics

 New building for the Institute

-The Max Planck Society is investing around 50 million euros to build a new building to enlarge the institute.
-Laboratories for research on computer technology of the next generations will be built here.
-The city of Halle and the Martin Luther University support the project, which will be completed in 2025.
+The Max Planck Society invests around 70 million euros to construct a new building to expand the institute.
+Laboratories for the production and research of novel nanostructures for applications in data technology and energy storage are built.
+Martin Luther University Halle-Wittenberg, the city of Halle and the state of Saxony-Anhalt support the project, which is due to be completed in 2025.

 Image movie of the Max Planck Institute of Microstructure Physics